api-platform/docs/core/filters.md

    [/codeSelector]

-2. By using the `#[ApiFilter]` annotation.
+2. By using the `#[ApiFilter]` attribute.

-   This annotation automatically declares the service, and you just have to use the filter class you want:
+   This attribute automatically declares the service, and you just have to use the filter class you want:

     ```php
     <?php